gmiwoj/Windows-Display-Orientation-Script/README.md

 ### disclaimer :

-i didn't write 90% this code myself, i barely know how most of it works. i just mashed various pieces of code that worked for me found on the internet and modified some parts to my needs. works as it is. sharing it now with anyone that might find it useful.
+i didn't write 90% this code myself, i barely know how most of it works. i just mashed various pieces of code that worked for me found on the internet and modified some parts to my needs. not tested, works as it is. sharing it now with anyone that might find it useful.